Frequently Asked Questions

 What happens to my UW email account after I graduate?

-Information about retaining access to your UW email account after graduation is provided on the UW Alumni Association website.
+Information about retaining access to your UW email account after graduation is provided on UW-IT's website.

 Does UW provide students with anti-virus software?